Adventure Island (amusement park): Controversy

+Adventure Island has been the subject of controversy owing to actions and statements of Philip Miller (CEO and director), in particular for his post on X (formerly Twitter) following the England Lioness' World Cup semi-final win against Australia.
+Alongside an image of a pile of dirty dishes, Philip posted "The tragic unseen side effects of the women's world cup".
+In response to widespread condemnation of the post as sexist, Philip then sought to defend his comment by referring to it as "tongue-in-cheek", further doubling down by stating that "I do have the feeling the worlds going mad and being taken over by the noisy minority".

+Miller has also been criticised for his self-interest in criticising the £50m Seaway leisure development, which was expected to create around 500 jobs.
+Miller stated "It's not the development we are against...The reason we are so adamantly against is it will lead to the extinction of our business".
+Council leaders criticised the remarks, adding that Miller failed to provide any substance to why he believed Seaway to have led to the collapse of the business.

 Features

 Adventure Island is not divided into specific areas but divides its rides into height restrictions: no height limit, must be over 1 metre, must be over 1.2 metres, must be over 1.3 metres.
 Before 2021, the park sold colour coded wristbands depending on height.
 Red bands would be for under 1m tall, green for under 1.2m tall, and blue for over 1.2 metres tall.
 The park is separated into the East side of the pier, and the West side of the pier.
 There is also an inside area in the middle called Adventure Inside with a 5-storey softplay centre, 4 rides Funtopia arcade and a café.